pinglamb/math/vector-calculus/line-surface-integrals.md

 > The integrals themselves are respectively scalar, vector, scalar and vector in nature.

 > *Definition.*{: .def}
-> If $S$ is closed, the line integral will be written as
+> If $S$ is closed, the surface integral will be written as
 >
 > $$
   \oint_S \mathbf{F} \cdot d\mathbf{S}